-- On January 17, 2018, the Company announced an exploration update and summary of significant results on its 100% owned Maniitsoq nickel-copper-cobalt-PGM sulphide project in Southwest Greenland and strategy for 2018 exploration. - On March 1, 2018, the Company announced that it has received the final Hydropower Feasibility Assessment Study within watershed 06.H located on the eastern flank of the Company's 100% owned Maniitsoq nickel sulphide project in Southwest Greenland. - On May 4, 2018, the Company was awarded an exploration license for the 63 km2 Carbonatite property. - On May 4, 2018, the Company was awarded an exploration license for the 33 km2 Ikertoq property.
-In April of 2018 an application was submitted to the Mineral Licencing and Safety Authority for the Greenland government to enlarge license 2018_31.
-The application is pending.
+- On January 17, 2018, the Company announced an exploration update and summary of significant results on its 100% owned Maniitsoq nickel-copper-cobalt-PGM sulphide project in Southwest Greenland and strategy for 2018 exploration. - On March 1, 2018, the Company announced that it has received the final Hydropower Feasibility Assessment Study within watershed 06.H located on the eastern flank of the Company's 100% owned Maniitsoq nickel sulphide project in Southwest Greenland. - On May 4, 2018, the Company was awarded an exploration license for the 63 km Carbonatite property, license 2018/21.

-- On May 9, 2018, the Company announced its 2018 exploration strategy focusing on the advancement of the Maniitsoq nickel sulphide project. - On June 28, 2018, Company announced that the 2018 exploration program has commenced at its 100% owned Maniitsoq nickel-copper-cobalt project in Southwest Greenland.
-The 2018 exploration program is planned to comprise up to 12,500 metres of drilling. - On July 9, 2018, further to announcements in May 2018, the Company was awarded two mineral licenses over highly prospective ground near the 100% owned Maniitsoq Ni-Co-Co-PM sulphide project in Southwest Greenland, the Carbonatite and Ikertoq properties. - On July 31, 2018 the Company announced the intersection of significant mineralization in a new target hosted within a mela-norite intrusion on its 100% owned Maniitsog nickel sulphide project in Southwest Greenland.
+- On May 4, 2018, the Company was awarded an exploration license for the 33 km Ikertoq property.
+In April of 2018 an application was submitted to the Mineral Licencing and Safety Authority for the Greenland government to enlarge license 2018/31.
+The enlargement application was granted on August 27, 2018. - On May 9, 2018, the Company announced its 2018 exploration strategy focusing on the advancement of the Maniitsoq nickel sulphide project. - On June 28, 2018, the Company announced that the 2018 exploration program has commenced at its 100% owned Maniitsoq nickel-copper-cobalt project in Southwest Greenland.
+The 2018 exploration program is planned to comprise up to 12,500 metres of drilling. - On July 9, 2018, further to announcements in May 2018, the Company was awarded two mineral licenses over highly prospective ground near the 100% owned Maniitsoq Ni-Co-Co-PM sulphide project in Southwest Greenland, the Carbonatite and Ikertog properties. - On July 31, 2018, the Company announced the intersection of significant mineralization in a new target hosted within a melanorite intrusion on its 100% owned Maniitsoq nickel sulphide project in Southwest Greenland. - On September 10, 2018, the Company announced exploration update of work completed on the Qeqertassaq Carbonatite property in Southwest Greenland. - On September 19, 2018, the Company announced exploration update upon completion of its 2018 drilling program at the Company's 100% owned Maniitsoq nickel-copper-cobalt project in Southwest Greenland. - On November 15, 2018, the Company announced details of the 2018 exploration and drill program at its Post Creek nickel-copper-PGE sulphide project in Sudbury Ontario.
+The program includes a targeted 1,000 metres of diamond drilling, including borehole electromagnetic (BHEM) surveys, following up on 2018 trench mapping petrography and geochemistry studies and prospecting. - On November 19, 2018, the Company announced that assays have been received from four drill holes completed to test the P-008 target on the Company's 100% owned Maniitsoq nickel-copper-cobalt sulphide project in Southwest Greenland.